johnuzoma/Analysis-of-S-P-500-Stock-Prices/README.md

 ### Executive summary
 This is a project where I used SQL to analyse S&P 500 stock prices.
-The database I used was SQL Server 2019 and developmentr environment was SQL Server Management Studio (SSMS).
+The database I used was SQL Server 2019 and the development environment was SQL Server Management Studio (SSMS).
-Techniques used include: subqueries, joins, aggregations, common table expressions, numeric and strring functions.
+Techniques I used include (but not limited to): subqueries, joins, aggregations, common table expressions, numeric and string functions.

 ### Business questions
 1. Which date in the sample saw the largest overall trading volume?